Is My WiFi secure? How to secure WiFi Home Network in simple steps?

 - Turn off your WiFi when not at home.

 - Use network security products such as a VPN for maximum security.
 To secure your sensitive information and all types of hacking attacks.

 For more information, read the detailed guide below about how to secure your WiFi, both when you’re at home and when you’re out and about.
-To secure your sensitive information and all type of hacking attacks try PureVPN with all its exclusive features for 7 days in $0.99.
+To secure your sensitive information and all type of hacking attacks try PureVPN with all its exclusive features.

 How Secure is Wi-Fi Security?

 The WiFi protocol is the most sought after entry-point that cybercriminals use to infiltrate to get access to your online communications, activities, and data.
 If your WiFi password is easy to guess, it’s also easier for them to get in.
 Most startlingly, hackers manage to do this without putting a single step inside your home.
 Weak WiFi protocols and authentication methods (as well as an easy-to-guess password) will likely make it very easy for any threat actor to get into your entire home network without them being physically there.

 As technology progresses, our dependency on reliable, secure Wi-Fi wireless networks via a router or any device increases.
 A secure Wi-Fi connection works by encrypting your internet activities with AES 256-bit encryption.
 If you add a VPN network on top of your WiFi connection, you are assured complete security and privacy, as data is transmitted via a secure tunnel, thereby keeping you safe.